neuralmagic/sparseml/integrations/ultralytics-yolov5/README.md

 ### Export to ONNX

-The SparseML installation provides a `sparseml.yolov5.export_onnx` command that you can use to create an ONNX .
-The export process is modified such that the quantized and pruned models are corrected and folded properly.
+The SparseML installation provides a `sparseml.yolov5.export_onnx` command that you can use to export the model to ONNX.
 Be sure the `--weights` argument points to your trained model.

 ```bash
 sparseml.yolov5.export_onnx \